Effective Web Design: Building Better User Experience

 Better user experience is as much about online marketing as it is about understanding who your site visitors are.
 You can build the best site, but if you are not attracting the right visitors, then the site is not doing you any favors.

 - Build Smart — Identify who your ideal customer is and then build the site to suit that persona.

 - Include mobile and PC technology so that all of your visitors can use the site.

 - Keep it Simple — A simply designed site allows you to lead your visitors on a journey.

-- Keep it Honest — Make sure that wording for links and buttons are true to the action.
+- Keep it Honest — Make sure that the wording for links and buttons is true to the action.
 It is irritating when you push a button that says cars, and you get a popup for a newsletter subscription.

 - Keep Ads to a minimum or nonexistent.

 - Use technology to your advantage.
 There is a ton of tracking technology that heat maps that show you where visitors go.
 Use that to fine-tune your site.